jamii/imp/imp_demo/index.md

 ---

 The idea of the boxes is that you can't ever open them, only return them.
 If the database is also passed to you as boxed values, then your metaprogram can't depend on the values in the database.
-So instead of evaluating the boxes immediately at creation we can instead create differential dataflows that will continue to evaluate them as the database changes.
+So instead of evaluating the boxes immediately at creation we can instead compile them to differential dataflows that will continue to evaluate them as the database changes.

 ```
 let people = db "people" in
 let count = db "count" in
 let department = db "department" in
-let group_by = (things action key -> {
+let group_by = (things reducer key -> {
-  solve (k ->
+  [k ->
-    let group = solve (t -> ($things t) & ($key t k)) in
+    let group = [t -> ($things t) & ($key t k)] in
-    $action group
+    $reducer group
-  )
+  ]
 }) in
 { $group_by $people $count $department }
 ```